About the Federation of Agents and International Representatives (FAIR)

 • To cultivate friendship and concern for each other

-• To bridge the geographical gaps between its members through regular communications
+• To bridge the geographical gaps between its members

 • To extend and defend their civil rights and liberties